mimmato/portfolio/README.md

 This branch holds all files of the REST API I am writing.
 It is a simple API with several endpoints to manage user data and do some testing.
 At the time of writing this, the API uses "/users" as the endpoint and you can use several HTTP Methods to manage it (see [Available Endpoints](#available-endpoints)).

 The application is written using node.JS and the Express framework.
-It uses a MySQL database to store data.
+It uses a MySQL database to store data and was fully developed under WSL version 2.

 ## Available Endpoints